Hapag-Lloyd: Hapag-Lloyd

-Hapag and NDL continued to compete until establishing a joint-venture container line.
+Hapag and NDL continued to compete until they established a joint-venture container line.
 The "Hapag-Lloyd Container Line", founded in 1967 and operating from 1968 onward, was established to share the huge investments related to the containerisation of the fleets.
-The two companies finally merged on September 1, 1970 under the name Hapag-Lloyd.
+The two companies finally merged on 1 September 1970, under the name Hapag-Lloyd.

 Hapag-Lloyd was acquired in 1998 by Preussag AG (since 2002 named TUI AG (Hanover)), a tourism conglomerate, and became its fully owned subsidiary in 2002.

 In August 2008, TUI announced an intention to sell its entire stake in Hapag-Lloyd shipping activities before the end of that year.
-Industry speculation predicted a sale price of approximately $US5.9 billion.
+Industry speculation predicted a sale price of approximately US$5.9 billion.

 In October 2019, Hapag-Lloyd acquired a 10 percent stake in Container Terminal 3 (TC3) of the Tangier Med 2 port in Morocco.

 In April 2022, Hapag-Lloyd acquired a participation in JadeWeserPort Wilhelmshaven, taking ownership of a 30 percent stake in Container Terminal Wilhellmshaven (CTW) and a 50 percent stake in Rail Terminal Wilhelmshaven (RTW).

+On 12 January 2023, Hapag-Lloyd acquired a 49% minority stake in Spinelli Group, an Italian terminal and transport operator.
+Around three months later, on 19 April 2023, Hapag-Lloyd also acquired a 40% stake in J M Baxi Ports & Logistics Limited (JMBPL), a terminal and inland transport service provider in India.

+In August 2023, it was announced Hapag-Lloyd had acquired SM SAAM's terminal business and related logistics services in the Americas.
+Since then, Hapag-Lloyd's business activities have been divided into the segments of Liner Shipping on the one hand and Terminal & Infrastructure on the other.
+The Terminal & Infrastructure division has been operating under the brand name "Hanseatic Global Terminals" since July 2024.
+It is a fully owned but independent stand-alone business unit based in Rotterdam.

+Also in 2023, Hapag-Lloyd and the Brazilian shipping and waterway logistics company Norsul set up a new joint venture called "Norcoast".
+Based on a 50-50 partnership, Norcoast started offering container cabotage and feeder services in Brazilian ports in the first quarter of 2024.

+Corporate affairs

+Business trends

+In the 2024 financial year, Hapag-Lloyd generated revenue of €19.1 billion.
+During the same financial year, 16,905 employees worked for the group.